operations

 Katy, Fort Bend County, and Harris County

 Katy sits in a part of Texas where growth, family neighborhoods, and backyard pool ownership all support service work.
-Fort Bend County and Harris County together create a large base of residential demand, which is useful for route builders who want a concentrated service area instead of a long drive between stops.
+Fort Bend County and Harris County create a large base of residential demand, which is useful for route builders who want a concentrated service area instead of a long drive between stops.
 In a market like this, the main question is not whether there is demand.
 It is whether the route is shaped well enough to serve it efficiently.

 Katy also fits a common buyer profile: an operator who wants a route that can anchor a broader expansion plan.
 Some companies use Katy as a primary service zone.
 Others treat it as one piece of a larger Houston-area footprint.
 Either way, the logic is the same.
 Dense neighborhoods and repeat service needs can support a route that produces predictable weekly work.